michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.7 =
+- Optimized the process of performing API requests for product information to reduce the number of HTTP requests.

 = 3.7.6 - 10/25/2018 =
 - Added the `Ready / Loading` unit status to be displayed when the unit has not been loaded yet.
 - Added unit action links to the bulk action drop down list in the unit listing page.